CSkinChanger/CS2_SkinChanger/README.md

 (3rd) Step:
 Start CS2 and wait till you are in lobby
 (4th) Step:
+Run ANTICHEAT_DEFUSER.exe  you need this to run because otherwise you can get banned pretty easily (5th) Step:
-Run SkinChanger.exe and wait till SkinChanger Menu will pop up (5th) Step:
+Run SkinChanger.exe and wait till SkinChanger Menu will pop up (6th) Step:
 Enjoy SkinChanger Menu and share it with friends

 We are not responsible if you get banned because of our client